ifa-ifa/Lunar-Tear/readme.md

 To the end of the Special K config file (e.g dxgi.ini or d3d11.ini).
 Change the filepath to point to your LunarTearLoader.

 Install mods by dropping the folder with the files in `LunarTear/mods/`.
-If there is a conflict, the alphabetically first mod will be favoured and the unfavoured mods will have none of their files loaded.
+For conflicting files, the alphabeticaly last file is loaded and a warning is logged.

 ## Build